Skip to Content

 Since the candy bars were all foil wrapped, having them outside is fine.
 Plastic Easter egg holders also protect the treats.

-I placed three treats in a plastic Easter Egg behind a planter near the outdoor candle so it is a bit out of sight.Easter egg and clue near a blue planter and tall candle.
+I placed three treats in a plastic Easter egg behind a planter near the outdoor candle so it is a bit out of sight.Easter egg and clue near a blue planter and tall candle.

-4. Easy Easter egg hunt riddles
+4. Easy Easter basket scavenger hunt clues

 Grass and Easter eggs with clue #4 about the mail box.